-International Federation of Red Cross and Red Crescent Societies website
+International Federation of Red Cross and Red Crescent Societies website redcross.org.uk/welcome redcross.org.uk/induction Induction homepage on RedRoom

-1 Area The British Red Cross has divided the UK into four Territories and 21 Areas.
+Area The British Red Cross has divided the UK into four Territories and 21 Areas.
 Branch A location or district that volunteers work within.
 Three or four Branches often work together to form an Area.
 There are 66 Branches in the UK.
 Charter The Volunteer, Staff & Delegate Charter sets out why the Red Cross involves these groups in its work, how they work in partnership and what our mutual expectations are.
 Emblem The Red Cross emblem is not a logo, but a symbol protected under the Geneva Convention which governs its use.
 Emergency response The term used to describe the Red Cross working with statutory services in emergencies.
 Forum An opportunity for volunteers to meet and share ideas.
 Usually a quite informal occasion that involves the giving and receiving of information.
 Volunteers should be given the opportunity to express their opinions, about a given subject, within the Forum.
-Fundamental Principles The principles that influence the work of Red Cross and Red Crescent Societies around the world.
-International delegate Red Cross and Red Crescent personnel, with specialist skills, who go overseas on fixed term projects.
+Fundamental principles The principles that influence the work of Red Cross and Red Crescent Societies around the world.
+International delegates Red Cross and Red Crescent personnel, with specialist skills, who go overseas on fixed term projects.
 PeopleSoft The database that records personal details of volunteers and staff.
 Red Cross Week The week in May when we raise funds and the profile of the British Red Cross.
 The particular week was chosen to commemorate Henry Dunant's birthday on 8 May.
 RedRoom The British Red Cross' own intranet site, containing news, forms, policies, procedures - everything a volunteer might want to know.
 Territory The British Red Cross has divided the UK into four Territories.
 The International Red Cross and Red Crescent Movement Made up of more than 180 National Societies, the International Committee of the Red Cross (ICRC) and the International Federation of Red Cross and Red Crescent Societies (the International Federation).
 The ICRC responds to conflict situations and the International Federation to natural disasters.
 UK Office The British Red Cross head office in London.
 Volunteering Volunteering is an expression of humanitarianism that enables individuals to give their time and skills freely to benefit the organisation, the community and themselves.
-Your Red Cross This induction video and CD-ROM covers the vision, mission and values of the Red Cross.
-It will give you a useful overview of the work, role and structure of the organisation.
-Courses such as Red Cross World and Ideals in Action may also be offered.

-> Useful information
+Useful information